JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

    - A key dimension of this course is this side effect vs direct trade-off
    - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" as a programmer
    - Also recall `Error/Ok` keeps us completely in math-land, the return result tells everything.

 ### Lists

-* Finally a real data structure to write some real programs!
+* Finally we can use a real data structure to write some real programs!
 * Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.
 * They are **immutable** so while they look something like arrays or vectors they are **not**